Goblin80/asym-group-comm/README.md

 1. Public keys generated are kept in a registry maintained by CA for transparency.

-1. Clients communicate directly with each other directly.
+1. Clients communicate directly with each other.

 ## Usage